 You may just want to have this source of cash in your back pocket for emergencies -- but make sure there's no requirement that you draw some amount, as some lenders require this so that they're assured of making a little money on the deal.

-A final benefit to using a home equity loan or HELOC to improve (or even purchase) your home is that the interest is tax deductible, just as it is on a primary mortgage, up to $1 million.
-You can deduct only up to $100,000 if you use the money for another purpose.
-(However, you can't deduct more than the house's fair market value.)
+A final benefit to using a home equity loan or HELOC to improve (or even purchase) your home is that the interest can be tax deductible, just as it is on a primary mortgage.
+However, the Tax Cuts and Jobs Act (TCJA), the massive tax reform law that went into effect in 2018, placed new restrictions on this deduction.

 Shopping for a home equity loan or HELOC is just like shopping for a primary mortgage.
 You can either go to a mortgage broker or you can research loan options on your own.
-For more information on shopping for a mortgage, read Nolo's article Where to Shop for a Mortgage.
+See Getting a Mortgage for more information on shopping for a mortgage.

 With a home equity loan, expect to pay some of the typical fees you paid on a regular mortgage, but in much lesser amounts.
 (Some of these fees are based on the loan amount, which is probably lower than your primary mortgage.)
 At the very least, you'll have to pay for an appraisal, which is the lender's opportunity to evaluate how much your home is worth.
 You may find a home equity loan without any fees, but be careful: Usually it means these costs are rolled into the loan, perhaps in the form of a higher interest rate.
 Costs on HELOCs are usually (but variable interest rates mean the interest payments can be much higher).